pufferfish3e/ai-bias-website/README.md

 ### Visuals

+I was thinking of incorporating a minimalistic but still visually appealing website which uses components appropriately, hence choosing a black and white color combo.
+For fonts and typography, I went for something more readable but also pleasing to look at.

 -   **Color Palette**:
     -   Primary: Deep blacks with gradient overlays
     -   Accent: Light/transparent glass effects with rgba transparency, as well as Darker versions.